stephenc/docker-git-java8-maven-vim/README.md

 # Docker Git Java8 Maven VIM

-This is a docker image based off the main maven image but with git and vim pre-installed and not running as root.
+This is a docker image based off the main maven image but with git and vim and some other common build tools pre-installed and not running as root.

 By default this image will run as a user called `user` with uid and gid of `1000` and a home directory of `/home/user`.
+The default working directory is `/home/user/src`
+If you want to bind mount a project to build, we recommend mounting it at `/home/user/src`

 This can be used where your have build tooling that requires a real user account and cannot run as root, for example PostgreSQL.